Swarm robotics: Kilobot

+LIBOT

+Another example of miniaturization is the LIBOT Robotic System that involves a low cost robot built for outdoor swarm robotics.
+The robots are also made with provisions for indoor use via Wi-Fi, since the GPS sensors provide poor communication inside buildings.

+Colias

+Another such attempt is the micro robot (Colias), built in the Computer Intelligence Lab at the University of Lincoln, UK.
+This micro robot is built on a 4 cm circular chassis and is a low-cost and open platform for use in a variety of swarm robotics applications.

+Manufacturing swarms

 Additionally, progress has been made in the application of autonomous swarms in the field of manufacturing, known as swarm 3D printing.
 This is particularly useful for the production of large structures and components, where traditional 3D printing is not able to be utilized due to hardware size constraints.
 Miniaturization and mass mobilization allows the manufacturing system to achieve scale invariance, not limited in effective build volume.
 While in its early stage of development, swarm 3D printing is currently being commercialized by startup companies.
-Using the Rapid Induction Printing metal additive manufacturing process, Rosotics was the first company to demonstrate swarm 3D printing using a metallic payload, and the only to achieve metallic 3D printing from an airborne platform.